UP-4303/UP-4303/README.md

 Hi, I’m @UP-4303 !
-My native language is french but I also speak english.
+My native language is french but I speak english as well.
 I'm also currently learning japanese.
 I am a 4th year student in CMI Informatique (IT, specialized in programming)

+If you want to check my repositories, be sure to also check [this list of repositories I have contributed to](https://github.com/stars/UP-4303/lists/contributor).

-Here's a list of all languages/framework/famous libraries/softwares i've used more than one time :
+Here's a list of all languages/framework/famous libraries/softwares i've used more than one time:

 |  |  |
 | - | - |